Warning Notice - Scams Using Panasonic’s name, including (Phishing) Emails & SMS Text Messages

-Panasonic is aware of an increase in reports of scams and deceptive emails, popularly called “phishing” emails.
+Panasonic is aware of an increase in reports of scams and deceptive emails (popularly called “phishing” emails), texts and social media contact.
 Such communications claim to offer the opportunity of work or reward using Panasonic’s name to pretend that it is a genuine approach from the company.

 Such contact may appear to be either from Panasonic or from a third party acting on behalf of Panasonic.
 Examples include: